fsschneider/DeepOBS/docs/index.rst

 ===================

 ..
 WARNING::
-  This DeepOBS version is under continious development and NOT an official release.
-It is at most a beta version.
+  This DeepOBS version is under continious development and a beta version.
   Please report any bugs and comments to `Aaron Bahde`_
 .. _Aaron Bahde: https://github.com/abahde